Tips for the Best Surface for Your Trampoline

 Lastly, and this is something that often gets overlooked, make sure that you leave sufficient space around and above the trampoline.

 Make sure that there is nothing above your trampoline so no one can hit their heads.
-You should also avoid placing the trampoline underneath the crown of a tree, to prevent leaves landing on the trampoline mat.
+You should also avoid placing the trampoline underneath the crown of a tree to prevent leaves from landing on the trampoline mat.

 Also leave sufficient space around the trampoline in case someone launches or falls off.
 A net can help avoid an accident, but you should always make sure you leave enough space around the trampoline.